-As soon as you remove the protective plastic, the mattress will begin to breathe and expand.
+As soon as you remove the protective plastic, the mattress will begin to expand.
 This process may take up to 48 hours.
 It’s recommended that you do not sleep on the bed during this time.

-All in all, these policies are considered pretty generous.
+Overall, these policies are considered pretty generous.
 Most online beds only come with a 100-night sleep trial and a 10-year warranty.

-How did Mattress Finder get the Nectar mattress?
+How did Healthline get the Nectar mattress?

 How do I contact Nectar customer support if I have additional questions?

 You can either email email@example.com or call 888-863-2827.

 Where can I purchase a Nectar mattress?

-Does Nectar sell any other sleep related products?
+Does Nectar sell any other sleep products?

 The Mattress Finder team is composed of certified professionals who are passionate about helping consumers improve their sleep.
 We thoroughly test each mattress we review through a series of practical, hands-on inspections and assessments.
 We write every review expecting that our closest friends and family members rely on us for their mattress and sleep product decisions, so honesty and authenticity are core principles of our inspection process.